A Waiver of Liability is used to:

 Examples of activities that should require a waiver:

-- When minors are involved (use waiver in conjunction with a Medical Consent Form (DOC)
+- When minors are involved (use the parental/guardian waiver and release form)

 - Field trips or other off-campus activities